ilkilab/agorakube/docs/instructions.md

 #  python version = 3.8.5 (default, Jul 28 2020, 12:59:40) [GCC 9.3.0]

-# If you whant to stop using the Python Virtual Environment, just execute the following command:
+# If you want to stop using the Python Virtual Environment, just execute the following command:
 deactivate
 ```